Brazil's Silva winning over investors in presidential race

 Rousseff still has a strong base of support in Brazil's impoverished northeast, where her government's social programs are very popular.

-Yet nowhere is antipathy towards Rousseff greater than in the country's financial capital, Sao Paulo, where investors are tired of sustaining heavy losses since she took over in 2011.
+Yet nowhere is antipathy toward Rousseff greater than in the country's financial capital, Sao Paulo, where investors are tired of sustaining heavy losses since she took over in 2011.

 Of the three main candidates, most financial investors still seem to prefer Neves.